rust-lang/book/src/ch17-01-tasks.md

 ```

 Now, that’s a lot of work to just print a string, but we have laid some key
-foundations for working with async-await in Rust!
-Now that you know the basics
+foundations for working with async in Rust!
+Now that you know the basics of how
-of how futures work, and the
+futures work, and the

 [impl-trait]: ch10-02-traits.html#traits-as-parameters